fr297/fr297/README.md

 ## 📌 About Me
 - 💡 I love making UI feel intuitive, smooth, and alive
 - 📚 Improving daily in React, TypeScript & app structure
-- 📍Based in Poland 🇵🇱
+- 🌍 Based in Poland 🇵🇱
 - 🔎 Open to new opportunities, internships & collaborations

 ---